skydoves/sandwich/README.md

 ## Usage
 ### ApiResponse
 `ApiResponse` is an interface to construct standardized responses from [Retrofit](https://github.com/square/retrofit) calls.
-It provides useful extensions for handling netowrk payload such as body data and exceptional cases.
+It provides useful extensions for handling network payload such as body data and exceptional cases.
 You can get `ApiResponse` with the `request` scope extension from the [Call](https://square.github.io/retrofit/2.x/retrofit/retrofit2/Call.html).
 The example below shows how to get an `ApiResponse` from an instance of the `Call`.

 ```kotlin
 interface DisneyService {